Getting started¶

 Verda¶

-Your first remote function¶
+Your first cloud task¶

 import skyward as sky